sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-manual-publication.md

 * Clarifications
 * Finance Department Orders

-Each notification should include:
+Each notification should include background details, applicability, practical implications, and audit considerations.

-* Background
-* Applicability
-* Practical implications
-* Audit considerations

 ---

 # Chapter 7 — Audit Planning

 Planning determines the quality of an audit.

-Topics include:
+Key topics include:

 * Collection of background information
 * Risk assessment